Teekeks/pyTwitchAPI/README.md

 ### Basic API calls

-Setting up a Instance of the Twitch API and get your User ID:
+Setting up an Instance of the Twitch API and get your User ID:

 ```python
 from twitchAPI.twitch import Twitch